Sofiane Boufal

-Sofiane Boufal (سفيان بوفال; born 17 September 1993) is a professional footballer who plays as a winger or attacking midfielder for Qatar club Al-Rayyan.
+Sofiane Boufal (سفيان بوفال; born 17 September 1993) is a professional footballer who plays as a winger or attacking midfielder for Belgian Pro League club Union Saint-Gilloise.
 Born in France, he plays for the Morocco national team.

+Early life

+Boufal was born in the 17th arrondissement of Paris, to Moroccan parents.
+He acquired French nationality on 31 January 2006, through the collective effect of his parents' naturalization.
+He grew up in Angers.

 Club career

 Angers

 Boufal came through the Angers youth system, making his debut for the club at the age of 18, replacing Rayan Frikeche in the closing stages of a 1–0 home loss to Istres in August 2012.
 He made his first ever professional start the next Ligue 2 season, in a 4–2 win away at Istres, becoming a regular that season, making 31 appearances in all competitions.
 In the 2014–15 season, he helped Angers win promotion to Ligue 1.
 He racked up a total of 4 goals in 16 appearances in the first half of the season, before attracting interest from Ligue 1 clubs.

 Lille

 On 9 January 2015, Boufal transferred to Lille in Ligue 1, instantly making an impression, scoring 3 goals in 14 league games.
 The next season, he continued to impress, scoring 12 goals in 35 appearances in all competitions and attracted interest from some of the biggest clubs around the world.